-Parts for most YOUNG wind sensors are available from YOUNG.
+Parts for all current YOUNG wind sensors are available from YOUNG.
 Parts diagrams are typically included in the instruction manual.
 Many parts are stocked by YOUNG International Distributors.

 How do I get my YOUNG product repaired?

-Follow the instructions in the “Services & Support” section of this site.
+Follow the instructions in the “Returns” section of this site.

 Are your products CE approved?

 Yes, CE labeling is located on the product and the certificate of conformity is available upon request.

 What type of anemometer is best for high wind speeds?